The National Library of Wales holds the largest collection of books in Wales.

 The Library also purchases books of Welsh and Celtic interest from all over the world.
 We also endeavour to fill any ‘gaps’ in the collections by purchasing copies that we do not already hold.

-You can request any book for viewing through our online catalogue.
+You can request any book for viewing through our Main Catalogue.

 The Library’s periodical holdings are significant and extensive.
 They include: